 Accepting payments through the web must always be a secure transaction.
 If your customers don’t trust your site security then they will likely hesitate before hosting with you.
+This tutorial is applicable for those on shared reseller hosting and reseller VPS hosting.

 Setting proper security protocols can be daunting, but you can easily set up a secure payment gateway with a free PayPal account.